- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, selecting the appropriate RAID level, regularly monitoring the RAID array, promptly replacing failed disks, and implementing backup strategies are crucial to minimize the risk of data loss in Synology DiskStation devices.

-Although NAS DiskStation DS216+II / DS216+ / DS216 / DS216play / DS216j / DS216se can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DiskStation DS216+II / DS216+ / DS216 / DS216play / DS216j / DS216se can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -